Acev42/Disulfide_Bond/README.md

 # Usage

-Use run.py Or disulfide.sh with the same arguments.
+Use run.py or disulfide.sh with the same arguments.

 To avoid replication, here show the method of using sh script.